justonlyforyou/shippingmanager_copilot/README.md

 ---

-### 📢 A Message to Trophy Games

-> **@Dear Trophy Games**
->
-> As a dedicated player and Steam user, I would highly appreciate seeing **premium features**, like the ones integrated here, fully and natively implemented into your system.
->
-> Imagine 10,000 active players willing to pay 5 Euros monthly for such integrated features — that could generate an extra **50,000 Euros per month**.
-A business model that would be worthwhile for everyone!
->
-> I warmly invite you to **cooperate**: If you appreciate some of my feature ideas and would like assistance integrating them into the official system, I am readily available.
->
-> Furthermore, since *Shipping Manager* is a simulation, it would be wonderful if you would make your **API documentation** publicly accessible.
-This would allow the community to develop valuable UI extensions themselves without unnecessarily burdening your API with reverse engineering calls.
-Sorry about some potentially log spam in the past :P

----

 ## 🚀 Features

 Here are the first available features.
 I'm sure I forgot a few, but you're welcome to explore!